fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 #### Create a new file with your essay
 - Create a new file in the [sites folder of our repository](https://github.com/historic-trails/website/tree/master/sites) for YOUR essay.
 Make sure the name follows our naming convention (all lower case, dashes instead of spaces, `.md` extension).
 Your filename is going to be in the URL for your site, so it should look like all the other essay filenames in the `sites` folder.
 - Copy and paste in YOUR essay from your Word file or wherever you've been writing it.
-- Add spaces between paragraphs and add section headings.
+- Add blank lines between paragraphs and add section headings for clarity.
 - Add your Essay Metadata as specified in the [Code Samples](http://trails.unm.edu/code) page.
 Copy and paste from the code sample and edit appropriately.
 - Commit your changes with green button at the bottom of the page.